usaid-cs/yesterday-i-learned/auto.md

 ![](http://i.imgur.com/gqjVFBq.jpg)

+1. The [pulse and glide](http://www.metrompg.com/posts/pulse-and-glide.htm) hypermiling method, alternating between 40 and 60km/h on a 50km/h road, *requires* that you disengage the engine when you coast from 60 to 40 (so it doesn't engine brake).
 1. When you *lost* control in the snow (not before you lose it), you are supposed to [hit the gas into the intended direction](https://www.reddit.com/r/canada/comments/5gn9lt/crazy_morning_outside_the_office/), not brake.
 Braking does nothing in that particular situation.
 1. This guy on reddit [said](https://www.reddit.com/r/Justrolledintotheshop/comments/51ld5r/you_mean_i_have_to_change_fluids_and_filters/d7cu0gf) that it is worth the money to upgrade the engine air filter to a higher grade one that blocks finer dust, despite google showing nothing about it.
 1. Power steering noise came from low fluid levels, or, rather, [air in the pump caused by low fluid levels](https://www.youtube.com/watch?v=ZiLKvFDTi78).
 Checking for leaks requires a pump; if a leak exists, pressure will promptly return to normal once applied.
 [1](http://www.wikihow.com/Flush-Power-Steering-Fluid)